-This is one of many beauty recipes that I used, but I just loved the smell and the way it moisturized my skin (far better than any store bought moisturizer that’s for sure).
+I came up with this recipe after having my little one and I must confess that I’ve never stopped using it.
+It’s one of many beauty recipes that I used, but I just loved the smell and the way it moisturized my skin (far better than any store-bought moisturizer that’s for sure).

 Although stretch marks do eventually fade there’s nothing wrong with giving them a helping hand whilst improving the texture of our skin all in a very natural way.

 The following DIY stretch mark cream is great and I highly recommend that you try it, but if you are short on time you could also make up a few easy oil remedies for stretch marks in less than a couple of minutes, I do this using a few essential oils and a little know-how.

 Shea Butter is a fantastic moisturizing butter and is well known for its healing properties.
 Shea butter quickly melts into the top layers of skin and can be used just as it is to help prevent stretch marks and scars.
 On the downside, it can be very greasy so it’s much better when it’s combined with other ingredients to help it penetrate the more quickly.

 Murumur Butter is another great moisturizing butter, It’s high in vitamin A and holds some great elasticity and cell regeneration properties.
 It’s also rich in antioxidants which can help to delay the rancidity of the other it’s used with.

 Murumur butter has a melting point of around 90f (33c) so if you live in a hot climate you may want to substitute it for cocoa butter which has similar properties but with a higher melting point.